 - There are no age or point-of-sale restrictions on the OTC purchase of 1.5-mg LNG EC products (Plan B One-Step® and generic equivalents).

 - Ulipristal acetate (ella®) is available by prescription only.

-- Any woman or man of any age can purchase LNG EC products without needing to show ID.
+- Any person of any age can purchase LNG EC products without needing to show ID.

 - There is no limit on the number of packages that a person can purchase.

-- A woman can get a prescription for LNG EC if she needs that for insurance reimbursement.
+- A person can get a prescription for LNG EC if they need that for insurance reimbursement.

 Emergency contraception in Wyoming:

 - Many pharmacies and clinics stock various types of EC products.